 Maytag Dryer Not Starting?
-How to Check the Start Switch and Thermal Fuse
+How to Troubleshoot Common Issues and Fix Your Dryer

 Maytag Dryer Not Starting?
-How to Check the Start Switch and Thermal Fuse
+How to Troubleshoot Common Issues and Fix Your Dryer

 Why Won’t My Maytag Dryer Start?
 Common Causes

-There are several common reasons why your Maytag dryer might not start.
-Understanding these reasons can help you pinpoint the issue quickly and efficiently.
+There are several reasons why your Maytag dryer might not start.
+Understanding these causes helps you quickly identify the issue and begin troubleshooting.

 1. Blown Thermal Fuse

-• What to Look For: If the dryer doesn’t start at all or it runs without heat, a blown fuse is a likely cause.
+• What to look for: If the dryer doesn’t start at all, or it runs without heat, the fuse may be blown.

 2. Faulty Start Switch

-The start switch is responsible for activating the motor and initiating the drying cycle.
-If the switch is faulty, the motor won’t start, and the dryer will remain inactive.
+The start switch is responsible for activating the motor and starting the drying cycle.
+A malfunctioning switch can prevent the motor from turning on.

-• What to Look For: If the dryer makes no noise or the motor doesn’t hum when you press the start button, it’s likely an issue with the start switch.
+• What to look for: If you hear no sound or the motor doesn’t hum when you press the start button, the switch is likely faulty.

 3. Clogged Vent System